cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

                                 --terse    easy to parse output

     Maintenance
-      cleanup                   Remove all but several recent stemcells and releases from current director (stemcells and
+      cleanup                   Remove all but several recent Stemcells and releases from current director (Stemcells and
                                 releases currently in use are NOT deleted) cloudcheck                Cloud consistency check and interactive repair --auto     resolve problems automatically (not